“I’m Blue Da Ba Dee Dabba Da-eeeeee” (anyone remember that song?). Picture us maniacally singing it while priming and painting trim for

 Here’s a video of it in action, just in case watching the motion of someone using it helps you picture things.
 John’s moving a little slow here, so for an even smoother finish we learned to go faster (it lessened the chance of drips).

-The pros that we’ve found to this particular model (we have a Graco True Coat II) are:
+The pros that we’ve found to this particular model (we had a Graco True Coat II – but we’ve since switched to this Wagner model) are:

 - great coverage (it goes on thicker and smoother than a brush or roller for a faster finished result)

 - you don’t have to water down the paint with anything (many sprayers require this, and it’s nice and easy not to have to worry about it)

 And just to be balanced, here are the cons: